Adjusting Entries and Their Purpose

-An adjustment means to make a correct record of a transaction which has not been recorded or which has been entered but in an incomplete or wrong way.
-If the final Accounts are to be prepared correctly, these must be dealt with properly.
+An adjustment involves making a correct record of a transaction that has not been recorded or that has been entered in an incomplete or wrong way.
+If the Final Accounts are to be prepared correctly, these must be dealt with properly.

-Why Adjustments are needed?
+Why Adjustments Are Needed?